Homer's Barbershop Quartet: Production

-One of the writers for The Simpsons suggested that they should create an episode that focuses on Homer in a barbershop quartet and "a big parody of the Beatles."
+One of the writers for The Simpsons suggested that they should create an episode that focuses on Homer in a barbershop quartet and is "a big parody of the Beatles."
 The episode was written by Jeff Martin, who was an "obsessive" Beatles fan, making him "a natural to write [the episode]."
-Mark Kirkland, a "huge" Beatles fan, directed the episode, and ensured that the Beatles references were accurate.
-Kirkland enjoyed directing the episode because unlike other episodes he directed, he did not experience any trouble animating "Homer's Barbershop Quartet".
+Mark Kirkland, a "huge" Beatles fan, directed it and ensured that the Beatles references were accurate.
+Kirkland enjoyed directing "Homer's Barbershop Quartet," and unlike other episodes he directed, he did not experience any trouble animating it.
 The animators liked creating the Beatles gags and enjoyed the barbershop music.
-After the animators synchronized the audio track, music, and animation, they "just fell in love" with it.
+After the animators synchronized the audio track, music and animation, they "just fell in love" with it.
 They also enjoyed working on the choreography of the Be Sharps and trying to match the characters' movements with the music.
-They were inspired by the Beatles film Let It Be, including the shots of the band in the recording studio where they decide to break up.
+They were inspired by the 1970 Beatles film Let It Be, including the shots of the band in the recording studio where they decide to break up.
 Kirkland did not think there was anything "spectacular" in the episode's animation, but he and his animation team "just loved" working on it.

-In a scene in the episode, Lisa sees a man selling an original Malibu Stacy doll from 1958 that has big, pointed breasts.
+Lisa sees a man selling an original Malibu Stacy doll from 1958 that has big, pointed breasts.
 The man, nicknamed "Wiseguy" by the show's staff, tells Lisa that "they took [the doll] off the market after some kid put both his eyes out."
-The joke received a censor note from the Fox network's censors because they did not want such jokes on the show, but the producers ignored the note and the joke appeared in the episode when it aired.
+The joke received a censor note from the Fox network's censors, but the producers ignored it and the joke appeared in the episode when it aired.

-The Be Sharps' singing voices were partly provided by the four members of The Dapper Dans, a barbershop quartet that performs at Disneyland in Anaheim, California.
+The Be Sharps' singing voices were partly provided by The Dapper Dans, a barbershop quartet that performs at Disneyland in Anaheim, California.
 Before working on the episode, Martin had seen one of the quartet's performances and enjoyed it.
 When the episode's production began, he contacted the quartet, and they agreed to make a guest appearance in the episode.
 The Dapper Dans' singing was intermixed with the normal voice actors' voices, often with a regular voice actor singing the melody and The Dapper Dans providing backup.